rodrigograca31/blog/content/posts/how-to-stay-secure-as-a-developer/index.md

 ### Don't use Windows. 🤮 as simple as that

 Windows is another huge security hazard.
 Its vulnerability after vulnerability.
 They just had 3 huge patch Tuesdays in a row!
 113, 111, and 123 vulnerabilities! 😱
+If you care about security I would recommend you use a Linux distribution.

+### Stay updated

+Updates are important!
+They usually fix vulnerabilities.
+Update your OS, your programs, and update your brain on new security flaws.
+Here is a list of the [podcasts I listen to stay updated on security issues.](https://blog.rodrigograca.com/why-do-i-listen-to-these-podcasts/)

 ### Frontend code isn't safe.